BoulderCodeHub/RWcheck/README.md

 ## Yaml Specifications and Example

 The RWcheck relies on rules written in yaml files, which are interpreted by the `validate` R package.
 Yaml file specifications:
-* The rules must contain inputs for `expr`, `name` and `in_file`.
+* The rules must contain inputs for `expr`, `name` and `in_file`, but can contain other information (see example below).
+* The `expr` line must contain a logical expression.
+If a logical expression begins with `!`, it must be surrounded in quotes.
+* If the RiverWare slot contains spaces in the `Object.Slot`, they need to be removed in the `expr` logic.
+This doesn't need to be done in the `name` line.
 * The yaml rules check slots in the `in_file`, which can be an `.rdf` or `.csv` file.
-* The `expr` line must contain a logical expression.
-* If the RiverWare slot contains spaces in the `Object.Slot` name, they need to be removed.
-* If a logical expression begins with `!`, it must be surrounded in quotes.

 Below is an example of a yaml file that would check if slots are greater than zero or if they are `NA`.

 `check_RWslots_ex.yaml`

 ```